raisenational/raise/server/README.md

 2. Install [Java](https://adoptium.net/) (choose the latest LTS version)
 3. Clone the repository ([more info](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository))
 4. Open the folder with VS Code
-5. Run the command `npm install` to install dependencies
+5. Run `npm install` and `npm run build` in the shared folder
+6. Run `npm install` in the server folder

 ### 🏃 Running the local server